afralmaz/intro-to-im/Midterm (OCT 14)/README.md

 __Midterm__

 To me, the midterm project was more than an assignment.
 While working on the project, I explored parts about myself that I did not expect to in this class, but am glad I did.
-It is an exploration to what I feel like are the three stages to self love: realization, acceptance, and finally love.
+The game is an exploration to what I feel like are the three stages to self love: realization, acceptance, and finally love.

 While working on this project, my first draft of code (uploaded as journal 1) was all based on the draw function, without other classes.
 After my meeting with Michael, I created classes to make it easier to create the game and that became my final code.